 - AR will enable people to feel like they’re together, even if they’re far apart.

-- People will interact about the AR holograms they see.
+- People will interact with, and about, the AR content they see.

-When you add all these together, you get a world in which our everyday tasks are imbued with creativity, exploration, and heightened socialization.
-A world that introduces fun, enjoyment, and excitement into even the most everyday things.
+When you add all these together, you get a world in which our everyday tasks are imbued with creativity, exploration, and heightened socialization… a world that introduces fun, enjoyment, and excitement into even the most everyday things.
+At Altar, we’re working on bringing you this world — a world that you can truly call yours.